Neonatal Intensive Care Unit (NICU)

 Specialized Care for the Tiniest Patients

 The NICU combines advanced technology and trained healthcare professionals to provide specialized care for the tiniest patients.
 CHKD knows from experience that parents often feel anxious when their babies are admitted to the NICU, and we do all we can to help you during this stressful time.
-The unfamiliar sights, sounds and equipment can be overwhelming, so every parent receives a resource guide filled with information to help families navigate the NICU.
+The unfamiliar sights, sounds, and equipment can be overwhelming, so every parent receives a resource guide filled with information to help families navigate the NICU.

 Teamwork at Every Turn